 You can install devkit using a current version of npm.

 This installs the command-line program

-This prints out a list of basil commands.
+This prints out a list of devkit commands.
 You can get help for a particular command by typing

 Some commands can also take a